 - 51.7149 Torr

 - 2.03602 inHg

 - 27.7076 inches of water column.

 Gauge pressure is measured relative to ambient atmospheric pressure.
 A vessel completely void of any air molecules (at sea level) would be roughly -14.7 PSIG while ambient air pressure is always measured as 0 PSIG, regardless of whatever current barometric pressure is.
-This is the reason barometric pressure sensors are absolute; if someone used a gauge sensor to measure barometric pressure, that sensor would be useless!
+This is the reason barometric pressure sensors are absolute; if a a gauge sensor was used to measure barometric pressure, that sensor would be useless!

-The recommended pressure for the tires on your car is probably 32 PSIG.
+The recommended pressure for the tires on your car is most likely around 32 PSIG.
 Other factors such as barometric pressure and outside temperature can affect how inflated those tires appear, even though the number of air molecules in the tire remain the same.
-Most industrial applications measure gauge pressure, including engine test stands that measure oil, fuel line, and coolant pressure on OEM prototypes for cars, trucks, construction equipment, and airplanes.
+Most industrial applications measure gauge pressure, including engine test stands which measure oil, fuel line, and coolant pressure on OEM prototypes for cars, trucks, construction equipment, and airplanes.

 Did you know pressure sensors are also used in hydrogen fuel cells?
 CLICK HERE to learn more about how fuel cells work.